If your dog is acting strange and looking around in panic, it might be dealing with:

 Phobias in dogs can be treated with behavior modification and conditioning.
 Still, if our dog keeps getting exposed to the object of its phobia, its fear might develop into a permanent state of general anxiety.

-If our dog is acting strange and looking around even when there are no threats present, it might be suffering from general anxiety.
+If our dog is acting strangely and looking around even when there are no threats present, it might be suffering from general anxiety.
 Our pooch might constantly sense danger and is thus unable to relax or let its guard down.
 It’s as if our furry friend is waiting for something to go wrong at all times.

 General anxiety doesn’t have any triggers — it is a constant state of unease that can be extremely harmful to our dog’s well-being and quality of life.